Adewale1010/alx-higher_level_programming/0x07-python-test_driven_development/README.md

 	div must be a number (integer or float), otherwise raise a TypeError exception with the message div must be a number div can’t be equal to 0, otherwise raise a ZeroDivisionError exception with the message division by zero All elements of the matrix should be divided by div, rounded to 2 decimal places

+2. Say my name

+	3-say_my_name.py: Python function that prints My name is <first name> <last name>

+	Prototype: def say_my_name(first_name, last_name=""):
+	first_name and last_name must be strings otherwise, raise a TypeError exception with the message first_name must be a string or last_name must be a string